-Executive Arm of Government:
+Executive Branch:

 - President: The President of Zambia is the head of state and the government, is responsible for implementing and enforcing laws.
-The President is also the commander-in-chief of the armed forces. - Vice President: Assists the President to promote Zambia's National Values, Principles and Ethics, and facilitates effective conduct of Government Business in Parliament and may assume presidential duties if the President is unable to perform them.
+The President is also the commander-in-chief of the armed forces. - Vice President: Assists the President and may assume presidential duties if the President is unable to perform them.

-• Cabinet Ministers: Appointed by the President, these officials head various government ministries and departments, overseeing policy implementation and administration.
+Cabinet Ministers: Appointed by the President, these officials head various government ministries and departments, overseeing policy implementation and administration.

-Legislative Arm of Government:
+Legislative Branch:

-- National Assembly: Comprised of elected and nominated Members of Parliament (MPs), the National Assembly is responsible for making laws, approving budgets, and scrutinizing the work of the Executive. - Speaker of the National Assembly: Presides over parliamentary sessions, ensuring orderly conduct and adherence to parliamentary rules. - Committees: Various parliamentary committees review legislation, government policies, and public expenditure, providing detailed scrutiny and recommendations.
+- National Assembly: Comprised of elected and nominated Members of Parliament (MPs), the National Assembly is responsible for making laws, approving budgets, and scrutinizing the work of the Executive. - Speaker of the National Assembly: Presides over parliamentary sessions, ensuring orderly conduct and adherence to parliamentary rules. - Committees: Various parliamentary committees review legislation, government policies, and public expenditure, providing detailed oversight, scrutiny and recommendations.